 A couple of problem areas in Elmhurst are being cleaned up, and while new development is not imminent, the cleanup will help pave the way for any future projects.

 The old Brown's Chicken restaurant, at York and Seminole Avenue, was torn down Tuesday morning.

 "That was really an eyesore for quite some time," City Manager James Grabowski said.
 "I'm glad we were able to work together with the owner to get that taken care of."

-The building was part of an area currently being considered for a tax increment financing district.
-Brown's, along with two other shuttered businesses across the street, TCBY Yogurt and Dulles Cleaners, have been vacant for years.
+The building was part of an area currently being considered for a Brown's, along with two other shuttered businesses across the street, TCBY Yogurt and Dulles Cleaners, have been vacant for years.
 The properties on the east side of York are under different ownership than the Brown's property.